 1. Acquisition and use of personal information

-Tokyo 2020 will acquire personal information through proper procedures, such as clarifying the purpose of use, and not use personal information for any purpose other than such purpose of use.
+Tokyo 2020 will clarify the purpose of use of personal data and lawfully acquire personal information and will not use personal information for any other purpose.

 2. Restrictions on the provision of personal information to third parties

-Tokyo 2020 will not provide or disclose personal information to any third party without obtaining the prior consent of the person to whom the information pertains, unless legal requirements are being met.
+Tokyo 2020 will not provide or disclose personal information to any third party unless it has obtained the prior consent of the person to whom the information pertains or other lawful justifications apply.